neocogent/solardash/README.md

 ### Battery Energy Gauge (coulomb counter style indicator)

 In addition to some pretty typical Grafana gauges and charts I also put together an energy gauge that is a bit more involved, but gives  better indication of battery level than simple voltage based ones.
 Due to some limits on getting timestamps from an Influx subquery I figured out a workaround using the Grafana csv data source plugin, and a cronjob with simple script to pull and save the most recent time the battery was FULL.
-Here how this works in case you need to alter it.
+Here is how this works in case you need to alter it.

 The Battery Level gauge has a influx query as follows:

     select sum("BE")-sum("LE")+$FullBatteryWh from (select integral(B_P)/3600 as "BE",integral(L_P)/3600 as "LE" from modbus where time >= $lastfull and time <= now() group by time(1m))

-This sums up the power in (from B_P intgerated as BE) and subtracts the power out (from L_P intgerated as LE) over a time perios.
-The time period starts from the last known timewhen battery is full.
-I couldn't find a way to get the timestamp, in a subquery, when last full so I did that externally.
+This sums up the power in (from B_P integrated as BE) and subtracts the power out (from L_P integrated as LE) over a time range.
+The range  starts from the last known time when the battery was full.
+I couldn't find a way to get the timestamp from a subquery so I did that externally.
 I have a cronjob which periodically checks the last time battery was full and stores it as csv data (in /var/lib/grafana/csv/solarvars).
-The last time full is picked up on dashboard and put in the $lastfull variable, which becomes the "from" in a time range of the query.
+The timestamp is picked up from csv file and put in the $lastfull variable, which becomes the "from" in a time range of the query.

-The lastfull scrip simply does a cli query of influx which returns csv format data, as follows:
+The lastfull bash script simply does a cli query of influx which returns csv format data, as follows:

     #!/bin/bash